zeynepdeniztr/Countries-Flags-and-Happiness/README.md

 ---

-*This interdisciplinary project underscores the nuanced relationship between symbolic national imagery and measurable well-being indicators.*
+*This interdisciplinary exploration highlights how social indicators — more than symbolic flag designs — drive national well-being.*

 ---